 The main spheres of development and measures to be taken within the Transneft Long-Term Development Programme are:

 Development and upgrading

 - Increasing the capacity of oil and petroleum products trunk pipelines to provide for transportation of crude planned to be extracted by oil companies both from fields currently being used and from prospective fields.
 The increased capacity will also ensure transportation of planned volumes of petroleum products from currently operating and new refineries.

 - Innovative development of operational activities.

-- Ensuring labour productivity at the level of the best overseas pipeline companies.
+- Ensuring labour productivity at the level of the best foreign pipeline transportation companies.

-- Ensuring reliability of the operated system of oil and petroleum products trunk pipelines by revamping it based on the results of fixed assets diagnostics and modernisation.
+- Ensuring reliability of the operated oil and petroleum products trunk pipeline system by inspection-based revamping and modernisation of fixed assets

 - Developing benefits for the Company’s employees.

-- Raising the level of environmental and industrial safety at the Company’s operational facilities.
+- Raising the level of environmental and industrial safety at the Company’s operating facilities.

-Information about the main projects delivered within the investment programme is published on the Company’s website
+Information on the main projects recently implemented and implemented as part of the investment programme is available on the Company's website.

 8. What are the Company’s competitive advantages?